 Figure 20.
 Tektronix's Luma Qualified Vectorscopes are an exclusive feature that allow you to show a vectorscope image for a specific tonal range.
 In this case, only up to 50 mv.
-So this is showing the shadows or darkest parts of the image. just black and white - but as you manipulate the image while looking at the vectorscope you can see what parts need to sit closer to the center (Figure 19).
+So this is showing the shadows or darkest parts of the image.
+Another way to balance colors is to look at a vectorscope.
+On a vectorscope, pure black, white and gray - no matter how bright they are - all sit at the center of the vectorscope (Figure 18).
+Generally speaking, the further from the center, the more vivid the color appears due to either saturation or value (Figure 17).
+The hue is shown by the rotation around the circle.
+You don't want the entire trace in the middle - that would mean it's just black and white - but as you manipulate the image while looking at the vectorscope you can see what parts need to sit closer to the center (Figure 19).
 An exclusive variation on the vectorscope is Tektronix's luma qualified vector, or LQV (Figure 20).
-This allows you to display just a specific part of the tonal range - like just the deep shadows or just the highlights - in the vectorscope, which I find really helps me to balance shots.
+This allows you to display just a specific part of the tonal range - like just the deep shadows or just the highlights - in the vectorscope, which can really help you to balance shots.